-All information for the case list for the 2017 Certifying Examination must be entered on-line.
+All information for the case list for the 2018 Certifying Examination must be entered on-line.
 To enter a case a candidate must open their ABOG personal webpage and click on "Caselist Entry."
-The entry process is simple and common abbreviations are acceptable.
+The entry process is simple, and common abbreviations are acceptable (See Appendix D).
 If a problem is encountered, there is an FAQ button where most questions will be answered.
-However, the problem is not resolved, the candidate should call the ABOG office.
+However, if the problem is not resolved, the candidate should call the ABOG Examination office.

-The case list information can be entered through any device with an internet connection, including smart phones, laptop and desktop computers.
+The case list information can be entered through any device with an internet connection, including smart phones, laptops, tablets and desktop computers.

-Candidates will be asked to enter patient-identifying information.
-This is necessary for the copy of the case list that will be reviewed by the medical records librarian(s).
+Candidates will be asked to enter patient-identifying information on the case list that they print and give to their hospital medical records for verification.
 This information will be stored on a non-ABOG HIPPA-compliant server.
-The paper copies of the case list that are sent to ABOG must not contain the patient-identifying information.
+The electronic copy of the case list that is submitted to ABOG must not contain the patient-identifying information.